jenhausu/3rd-Party-Library-for-iOS/README.md

 * [SwiftyImage](https://github.com/devxoul/SwiftyImage) : The most sexy way to use images in Swift.
 * [NYTPhotoViewer](https://github.com/NYTimes/NYTPhotoViewer) : NYTPhotoViewer is a slideshow and image viewer that includes double tap to zoom, captions, support for multiple images, interactive flick to dismiss, animated zooming presentation, and more.
 * [Nuke](https://github.com/kean/Nuke) : Advanced framework for managing images
+* [HanekeSwift](https://github.com/Haneke/HanekeSwift) : Haneke is a lightweight generic cache for iOS and tvOS

 ### Video